 When the user attempts too many requests to the API within a short timeframe, the API will raise an

 ApiLimitError exception.
 Our support engineers recommend that you implement your own retry logic if this happens.
-However, if you have hit the 500 API calls per limit, consider making less calls to the API.
+However, if you have hit the 500 API calls per minute per user, consider making fewer calls to the API.

 Can I customize my queue/set prioritization?